 Our privacy notices have been updated to ensure that they are aligned with the new GDPR regulations.
 Please see the current versions here.

 Our complaints procedure is based on three stages detailed below and is designed to make sure that we work with you to resolve any complaints as quickly as possible.

 Contact first with the local manager and clinician to discuss your concerns and if this is the case arrangements will be made for this to happen at a mutually convenient time.

-If you are unhappy with the response you received from the local Manager you can request an internal review.
+If you are unhappy with the response you have received from the local manager you can request an internal review.
+Please contact:

 Practice Plus Group

 5-6 Napier Court Napier Road

 If, following internal review – stage two, you are still dissatisfied with the outcome of the internal investigations; you may request an external review of your complaint: